 He still couldn't believe that the warehouse was gone.
 A place that once stood filled with history, with tales of woe, of mystery, anger, love, hate, magic, wonder, and passion was now barren.
 The air was eerily calm all around them.

 He wrapped his arm around her shoulder and headed to the car.
 The drive back to Leena's was quiet, Pete focused on the road while Myka looked out the window.
-She didn't actually see anything it all blurred together; she was more focused on running her fingers over Helena's locket.
-In a strange way it reassured her that even though Helena was gone a piece of her was with Myka.
+She didn't actually see anything.
+It all blurred together, she was more focused on running her fingers over Helena's locket.
+In a strange way it reassured her that even though Helena was gone, a piece of her was with Myka.

 Myka was lost in her head thinking over all the memories that she made with Helena and all of the things that they would never be able to do together, that she didn't realize that they had arrived at the B&B.

-Pete parked the car and looked at Myka; she was wearing that look she gets when she is trying to remember something.
+Pete parked the car and looked at Myka.
+She was wearing that look she gets when she is trying to remember something.
 He got out of the car and opened her door, still no response.
 When he reached over to undo her seatbelt she looked down and met his gaze.

 It had been hours since she said anything and he was worried, but before he could ask anything, Claudia and Leena came running out of the B&B.

 Pete helped Myka into the library and left her sitting there looking out the window.
-He joined the others in the sitting room.
+He then joined the others in the sitting room.

 "How is she?" asked Leena.